 After Wild Wings we walk the Bird Song Trail that is an easy hike lined with fairy houses.
-The hike is perfect for kids of all ages.
+It is a wooded area with beautiful scenery and is perfect for kids of all ages.
 You can even bring a stroller if necessary.

 On our recent visit we hiked Devil’s Bathtub trail.
 There is a steep climb but it is a great .6 mile hike.
 I plan to visit again in the fall.

 Location: 1 Holley Falls Park Rd, Holley, NY 14470

 Amenities: Picnic Tables, Waterfall